thenadz/document-gallery/readme.txt

 If you want the user to be able to click on the icon and directly rective the option to download then use `attachment_pg=false` (the default).
 If you have information on the attachment page that you want the link to go to, use `attachment_pg=true`.

+**Images** *(New in Version 1.2)*

+This option will tell the plugin to pull all images attached to to a page or post in addition to all documents.

+**Ids** *(New in Version 1.2)*

+This is an advanced option intended for experienced WordPress users.
+If this option is used, the plugin will ignore attached documents, instead including all attachments defined by the ids attribute (e.g.: `ids=10,2,4,42`).

+*Note: If this attribute is used, the `order`, `orderby`, and `images` attributes will be ignored.
+Order is defined by the order the ids are provided.*

 = Customize Appearance =